 Medicinal herbs punctuate the garden, providing Mieke with teas.
 There are plenty of cosy nooks to enjoy a cuppa and take in spectacular views of the mountain on one side and the Derwent on the other.

 Meika’s garden is about variety, health and abundance.
-Sunny spots and sheltered retreats offer spaces for rest, reflection and play.
+Sunny spots and sheltered retreats offer space for rest, reflection and play.
 Mountain Nest is a garden with heart, and it gives generously.

 The beds’ construction is super simple – stakes hold one sheet of iron in place on the slope’s low side.
 Rob lays spent plants into the beds and then smothers the mounds with organic compost sourced from the tip.

-On the day we are there, the beds burst with summer vegetables and herbs, including tall stands of corn, tomatoes and masses of bright, healthy basil.
+On the day we are there, the beds are bursting with summer vegetables and herbs, including tall stands of corn, tomatoes and masses of bright, healthy basil.

 Rob has paid for the garden’s start-up cost in the five short months it has been in existence through the sale of his produce to local providores.

 The garden occupies cleared ground surrounded by bush.
 Rob is a practical gardener, and he acknowledges fire risk.
 He believes he could bring the garden back to life quickly after a fire event.

 The simplicity and thoughtful construction of this garden made a real impression on us.
 It is a spare garden that truly responds to its location and Rob’s needs.